 The E-M1 II has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.

 Unlike the G85, the E-M1 II has the capacity to capture high quality composite images (50MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the E-M1 II has a notably higher overall DXO score than the G85 (overall score 9 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.9 bits higher color depth, 0.3 EV in additional dynamic range, and 1 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.